Pareto efficiency: Overview

-Formally, a state is Pareto-optimal if there is no alternative state where improvements can be made to at least one participant's well-being without reducing any other participant's well-being.
+Formally, a state is Pareto-optimal if there is no alternative state where at least one participant's well-being is higher, and nobody else's well-being is lower.
 If there is a state change that satisfies this condition, the new state is called a "Pareto improvement".
 When no Pareto improvements are possible, the state is a "Pareto optimum".

 In other words, Pareto efficiency is when it is impossible to make one party better off without making another party worse off.
 This state indicates that resources can no longer be allocated in a way that makes one party better off without harming other parties.
 In a state of Pareto Efficiency, resources are allocated in the most efficient way possible.

-Pareto efficiency is mathematically represented when there is no other strategy profile s’ such that ui (s’) ≥ ui (s) for every player i and uj (s’) > uj (s) for some player j.
+Pareto efficiency is mathematically represented when there is no other strategy profile s such that ui (s') ≥ ui (s) for every player i and uj (s') > uj (s) for some player j.
 In this equation s represents the strategy profile, u represents the utility or benefit, and j represents the player.

 Efficiency is an important criterion for judging behavior in a game.
-In a notable and often analyzed game known as Prisoner’s Dilemma, depicted below as a normal form game, this concept of efficiency can be observed, in that the strategy profile (Cooperate, Cooperate) is more efficient than (Defect, Defect).

-Using the definition listed above, u(Ci) ≥ u(Di) for i ∈ {1, 2}, thus yielding this strategy as a Pareto efficient strategy.
-In other words, both players receive an increase in payoff by selecting Cooperate over Defect.

 In zero-sum games, every outcome is Pareto-efficient.